qor/qor/example/tutorial/bookstore/README.md

                     ├── P1210896.20150604163815084702067.jpg
                     └── P1210896.20150604163815084702067.original.jpg

-The directories for you resources (like books and books_draft) are created by the media_library.
+The directories for your resources (like books and books_draft) are created by the media_library.
 In your templates you can use the image like this:

     <img src="{{.book.CoverImage}}" />

 Edit the book you previously created and click on the image you uploaded there.
-The crop interface will pop up:
+The crop interface will appear:

 ![qor_media](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_media.png)